 An intensive theater-wide program to train men in prevention of trench foot was begun in November 1944.
 Replacement depots were instructed to make an entry on the War Department Adjutant

 General's Office Form 20 of each man who had received instruction in the prevention of trench foot, and were not to assign replacements until this instruction had been completed.

-country usually involved only small groups.
+across country usually involved only small groups.
 An extensive program of environmental sanitation was therefore considered impractical except in fixed installations.
-Directives and orientation lectures
+Directives and orientation

-outlined specific directions to follow.
+movements outlined specific directions to follow.
 Troops had to make judicious use of native foods, because quartermaster subsistence was not always available during train travel.
-Throughout India in the larger
+Throughout India

-stations there were restaurants where clean and reasonably palatable food was served.
+in the larger stations there were restaurants where clean and reasonably palatable food was served.
 In small stations a hot curry or vegetable "pilau" could be eaten safely.
-Soldiers were continuously warned
+Soldiers were

 A constant educational program was carried on by the China-Burma-India theater antimalaria organization to remind individuals of the dangers of malaria and what they could do to protect